Belalirshad/AB-Movies-Backend/Readme.md

-# Flix-Backend Service
+# Movies-Backend Service

 ## Introduction

-Flix-Backend is a comprehensive backend service designed to support a front-end application for browsing, managing, and tracking movies and TV shows.
+AB-Movies-Backend is a comprehensive backend service designed to support a front-end application for browsing, managing, and tracking movies and TV shows.
 It includes functionalities for user authentication, managing watchlists, and accessing detailed information about various entertainment media.

 ## Table Of Contents